 And not just at bedtime.
 Buy board books and cloth books as some of your child's first toys.
 Carry them around with snacks in the diaper bag.
 Create "cozy time," a ritual of connection in which you both associate love and cuddling with reading.
 Any time either of you needs a break, grab a book and read to your child.
-Post tantrum, during lunch, after school, while you have your coffee on Sunday, any time can be cozy time.
+Post tantrum, during lunch, after school, while you have your coffee, any time can be cozy time.

 2. Begin visiting the library regularly

 ...by the time your child is two and she may well prefer reading to any other activity.
 Use the time in the library to read to your child as well as to select books.
 My kids would never sit still at library "story times," but if your child likes them, by all means go.
 Write down the names of the books you check out if your library can't give you a printout, so you can keep track of returning them on time.
 Keep library books on a separate shelf in the living room or kitchen so you don't lose them, and so you can always easily find something new to read.
 (If you don't take them out of the house, you won't lose them.)